rvs314/faster-clpset-minikanren/README.md

 ### Racket

 Currently, racket is not supported for this variant of miniKanren, though support is possible in theory.
-The original faster-minikanren is written in the intersection of both racket and chez scheme, which does not happen to include disjoint record types with custom equality predicates (both languages have them, but use different syntax).
+The original faster-minikanren is written in the intersection of both racket and chez scheme, but this implementation has only targeted chez.
 The racket source files currently in the project are vestigial, with the hope that racket support can be re-added.

 ### Vicare and Chez Scheme